NETponents/Torch/README.md

      <c>1</c>
     </q>

-The *c* tag contains the correct answer.
+The **c** tag contains the correct answer.
 This may be a number, a letter, a word, or anything you like.
 Just know that it IS case-sensitive.
-This means that "a" and "A" are not the same thing.
+This means that **a** and **A** are not the same thing.

-To make a new question, simply copy a set of *q* tags and it's contents.
+To make a new question, simply copy a set of **q** tags and it's contents.

 Once you get that done, go back to *~/secure/test/* and open *tests.xml*.
 Make a new entry that looks like this.
 You will need to do this for each test you create.